Lightning-AI/pytorch-lightning/README.md

 **[View the docs here](https://williamfalcon.github.io/pytorch-lightning/)**

 ## What is it?
 Lightning is a very lightweight wrapper on PyTorch.
+This means you don't have to learn a new library.
 It defers core training and validation logic to you and automates the rest.
-It guarantees correct, modern best practices for the core training logic.
+It guarantees tested, correct, modern best practices for the automated parts.

 ## Why do I want to use lightning?